Canine Distemper Virus

 Reduce Overcrowding and Stress

-Crowding is the most common risk factor for most shelter diseases.
-Crowding leads to a greater risk of disease introduction into the population, higher contact rate, reduced air quality, increased stress, compromised animal care, and inadequate housing.
-Implementing standard practices in shelters like reducing length of stay, using low-stress handling techniques, providing humane housing (i.e. double-compartmented kennels), and ensuring daily enrichment can help reduce the risk of CDV transmission.
+Crowding is undoubtedly the most common risk factor for most shelter diseases.
+Crowding leads to a greater risk of disease introduction into the population, a higher contact rate, reduced air quality, increased stress, compromised animal care and inadequate housing.
+Reducing length of stay, utilizing low-stress handling techniques, providing humane housing (i.e., double-compartmented kennels) and ensuring daily enrichment should be standard practices in shelters today and can all help reduce the risk of CDV transmission.

 Clean and Disinfect

 Routine sanitation protocols are generally adequate to prevent the spread of CDV in the environment.
-The virus is readily inactivated by most commonly-used disinfectants and survives only a few hours in the environment at room temperature (or up to a few weeks at colder temperatures).
+The virus is readily inactivated by most commonly used disinfectants, and it survives only a few hours in the environment at room temperature, or up to a few weeks at colder temperatures.
 The most important factor in shelter decontamination is the isolation or removal of infected animals.

 Additional Resources